Evidence Based Research, Naturally

 • Efficacy of ozone in inhibiting microbial growth in relationship to human cell toxicity.

-• Screening of botanical extracts from North America and North Africa used traditionally for management of Type II Diabetes.
+• Screening of botanical extracts from North America and North Africa used traditionally for management of Type II.